acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_inference_examples.md

 In this case just the MSA and indel parameter is provided by user.
 These can be provided by the user when known.
 If the tree is not provided then the tool computes a distance matrix from the pairwise alignments and infers a rooted guide tree using the supported tree reconstructin method (wpgma, upgma, nj, bioinj)
-For the purpose of illustration in this example the BioNJ algorithm was used.
+For the purpose of illustration in this example the Upgma algorithm was used.

 ### Prepare the configuration file